h-bails/whack-a-prawn/README.md

 - __Pause game__
     - I'd like the user to be able to either pause or reset the game depending on their preference.

+- __High score__
+    - I'd like to implement a score board or high score of some kind.

 ## __Languages Used__